RyanL1997/nexus-opensearch-catalog/docs/sop-integration-setup-internal.md

 ### Overview

-For the S3 Integration Setup, table creation is a critical first step in structuring your raw data into a usable format for downstream processing.
+If you are working on the **Log Group Setup**, you can skip this section, as table creation is not required.
+However, for the S3 Integration Setup, table creation is a critical first step in structuring your raw data into a usable format for downstream processing.

 ### Table Creation Query